essex-lab/ProtoMS/doc/.man/_build/html/_sources/tools.txt

 Tools
 *************

 In the ``$PROTOMSHOME/tools`` folder we have collect a range of useful scripts to setup and analyse ProtoMS simulations.
 Many of them are used by the ``protoms.py`` setup script.
 In this page we have collected the documentation for these tools with the user as a focus.
-Developers might be interested in looking at this page.
+Developers might be interested in looking at the Python code manual in the ``.doc`` folder.

 ----------------------------
 ambertools.py